• Home

 By Lorraine

-We had been doing a great job learning and getting around using the transit system in London, but this day it got confusing and we walked further than we needed.
+We have been doing a great job learning and getting around using the transit system in London, but this day it got confusing and we walked further than we needed.
 For the first time (the only time, really, during the entire trip) our feet and hips were sore and we felt tired.
+But it was all worth it to visit Tower of London, Courtauld Gallery and Westminster Abbey!

 Continue Reading